DonutsDevil/Store-It/README.md

  ## Pending Payments
  <img src="Images/dewsView.jpg" width="150">

- User can know which client payment is remaning and according update or delete the product details.
+ User can know which client payment is remaning and accordingly update or delete the product details.
 Here a list is shown with client who as maximum payment left to the lowest if any.
 ## ❗ Disclaimer:
 ❗ Store It  will not collect any personal or private information.
 ❗ Store It is an independent one and is not affiliated with any 3rd Party.
-❗ Store It didn't use to clone or hack anything.
+❗ Store It doesn't clone or hack anything.